-Figure 13 illustrates that for 40.5% of the LAPIS Survey respondents, the first employer after graduation from law school was a nonprofit public interest law office, but for almost one-third (32%), the first employer was a private law firm.
-The third largest category of initial legal sector employer was the judiciary, with 13% of the respondents indicating this was their first employer upon graduation.
+&lt;sup>49 Respondents were asked to check all that apply and thus had the option to select multiple answers to this question. spondents, the first employer after graduation from law school was a nonprofit public interest law office, but for almost one-third (32%), the first employer was a private law firm.
+The third largest initial legal sector employer was the judiciary, with 13% of the respondents indicating this was their first employer upon graduation. iv.
+Years of experience in the public interest and private sectors

-Figure 13 Type of First Legal Job of Survey Respondents

-D. YEARS OF EXPERIENCE IN THE PUBLIC INTEREST AND PRIVATE SECTORS

-Over two-thirds of the LAPIS Survey respondents had been working in the public interest sector for 10 years or less, with 41.5% of these respondents working less than 5 years and another 28.2% working between 5 to 10 years in this sector (see Figure 14).
+FIGURE 14.
+STUDY PARTICIPANTS' YEARS OF EMPLOYMENT IN THE PUBLIC INTEREST AND PRIVATE SECTORS Over two-thirds of the LAPIS Survey respondents had been working in the public interest sector for 10 years or fewer, with 41.5% of these respondents working fewer than 5 years and another 28.2% working between 5 to 10 years in this sector (see Figure 14).
 Over 30% had worked in the public interest sector for 10 or more years.
-The majority of respondents (54.3%) work in three states:

-California (25.1%), New York (17.4%) and Texas (11.8%).
-The Focus Group participants have been practicing an average of 10 years as public interest attorneys.

-A slight majority of LAPIS Survey respondents have not held attorney positions in the private sector (53.3%); however, of those that did, most worked for a private law firm (88%).
+The majority of respondents (54.3%) worked in three states: California (25.1%), New York (17.4%) and Texas (11.8%).
+The Focus Group participants had been practicing an average of 10 years as public interest attorneys. $^{50}$ Data on first job after law school graduation was not available for Focus Group participants. &lt;sup>51 Data on years of experience in public interest was not available for Focus Group participants or the 2009 HNBA Study participants.
+A slight majority of LAPIS Survey respondents had not held attorney positions in the private sector (53.3%); however, of those who did, most worked for a private law firm (88%).
 A much smaller percentage of the Focus Group participants worked as law firm associates (16%) and none in a partnership capacity.

-Interestingly, as illustrated in Figure 14, almost all who previously worked in the private sector practiced for 10 years or less in that sector (95.1%), with the largest percentage having practiced for less than 5 years (78.4%).

-Figure 14 Study Participants' Years of Employment in the Public Interest and Private Sectors

-E. CURRENT PUBLIC INTEREST EMPLOYER

-The majority of LAPIS Survey respondents (55.1%) work for a non-government employer.
-As shown in Figure 15, for Survey respondents Legal Services offices account for 35.4% of the current employers, public interest law office/civil rights law office accounts for 17.2%, public defenders' offices for 7.6%, and a significant percentage (39.9%) fall within the "Other" category, which consists of a large number of respondents working in a government-related public interest office.
-Of the Focus Group participants, nearly one-third work in a legal services office (32%), and are divided equally between public defenders' offices (16%) and public interest/civil rights law offices (16%).
+Interestingly, as illustrated in Figure 14, almost all who previously worked in the private sector practiced for 10 years or fewer in that sector (95.1%), with the largest percentage having practiced for fewer than 5 years (78.4%).
+45% 40% 35% 30% 25% 20% 15% 10% 5% 0% Legal Services Public Defender Other Public Interest / Civil Provider Offices Rights Law Office Employer Type Focus Group Participants ■ Survey Respondents v.
+Current public interest employer FIGURE 15.
+CURRENT WORKPLACE OF STUDY PARTICIPANTS The majority of LAPIS Survey respondents (55.1%) worked for a non-government employer.
+As shown in Figure 15, for Survey respondents, legal services offices accounted for 35.4% of the current employers, public interest law office/civil rights law office accounted for 17.2%, public defenders' offices for 7.6%, and a significant percentage (39.9%) fell within the "Other" category, which consists of a large number of respondents working in a government-related public interest office.
+Of the Focus Group par- $^{52}$ Data on other attorney positions was not available for Focus Group participants or the 2009 HNBA Study.

-Figure 15 Current Workplace of Study Participants

-F. SIZE OF EMPLOYER AND POSITION HELD